ringing-lib/ringing-lib-python/docs/source/classes/row.rst

       end.

       :param row: value to multiply by
-      :typ row: :type spec: :class:`Row` or integer or string
+      :type row: :class:`Row` or integer or string
       :return: result
       :rtype: :class:`Row`
       :raises: :exc:`ValueError` if ``row`` can't be parsed